Asok Logo Asok

 Field.ForeignKey(Model) INTEGER FK to another model.
 Use dropdown=True for rich select in forms.

-Field.Dropdown(choices) TEXT Fixed choices — renders as a premium searchable dropdown.
+Field.Dropdown(choices) TEXT Fixed choices (list of tuples (value, label)) — renders as a premium searchable dropdown.

 Field.File(upload_to='dir') TEXT Stores filename, files saved under uploads/